brooks42/pkto/README.md

 - Burn: the next time this Pokémon would deal damage, it also deals that much damage to itself.

-- Sleep: This Pokémon cannot attack or block.
-At the start of your upkeep, flip a coin.
+- Sleep: This Pokémon cannot attack or block, or activate abilities.
+At the start of each upkeep, flip a coin.
 If heads, remove all sleep counters from this Pokémon.

-- Frozen: This Pokémon cannot attack or block.
+- Frozen: This Pokémon cannot attack or block, or activate abilities.
+It doesn't untap during your untap step.
 If this Pokémon takes damage, remove all frozen counters from it.
 At the end of your turn, remove a frozen counter from this Pokémon.